[Rev. 5/1/2022 7:16:42 PM--2021]

 3. Coordinate and provide training and education for members of the general public, private industry and governmental agencies, including, without limitation, law enforcement agencies, concerning the statistics and methods of technological crimes and how to prevent, detect and investigate technological crimes.

-4. Assist the Division of Enterprise Information Technology Services in securing governmental information systems against illegal intrusions and other criminal activities.
+4. Assist the Division of Enterprise Information Technology Services of the Department of Administration in securing governmental information systems against illegal intrusions and other criminal activities.

 5. Evaluate and recommend changes to the existing civil and criminal laws relating to technological crimes in response to current and projected changes in technology and law enforcement techniques.